 Minor in Law

-Students in other disciplines may complete a four-credit Minor in Law, following the completion of specific requirements.
+Students in other disciplines may complete a four-credit Minor in Law.

 First-Year Seminar (FYSM)

 University seminar courses are small classes (usually with 30 students) designed to give students the opportunity to discuss and research topics of interest in a core subject area.
 Most university students are in their third or fourth year of study before they have the opportunity to take seminar courses.
 As a Carleton BA student, you are provided with this experience at the first-year level through enrolment in your First-Year Seminar (FYSM).

 First-Year Seminar instructors are committed to teaching and mentoring first-year students as they make the transition into university life.
 FYSM instructors incorporate their own research interests in to the course material, enriching the experience for both the instructor and the student.